NIFTy-PPL/NIFTy/docs/source/code.rst

 Fields support a wide range of arithmetic operations, either involving two fields of equal domains or a field and a scalar.
 Arithmetic operations are performed point-wise, and the returned field has the same domain as the input field(s).
-Available operators are addition ("+"), subtraction ("-"), multiplication ("*"), division ("/"), floor division ("//") and exponentiation ("**").
+Available operators are addition ("+"), subtraction ("-"), multiplication ("*"), division ("/"), floor division ("//") and
+exponentiation ("**").
 Inplace operators ("+=", etc.) are not supported.
-Further, boolean operators, performing a point wise comparison of a field with either another field of equal domain or a scalar, are available as well.
+Further, boolean operators, performing a point-wise comparison of a field with either another field of equal domain or a scalar, are available as well.
 These include equals ("=="), not equals ("!="), less ("<"), less or equal ("<="), greater (">") and greater or equal (">=).
 The domain of the field returned equals